Nonlinear Traces: Introduction

 \end{remark}

+\begin{remark} The paper~\cite{KP} carries out the program described in this paper (i.e. recovering classical identities from non-linear ones) by calculating explicitly the derived contributions in the case of the Atiyah-Bott formula. \end{remark}

-\begin{remark} The reader will note that the theorem treats ind-coherent sheaves and $\D$-modules on equal footing.
-This reflects the main contribution of this paper: we establish nonlinear versions of character formulas in the setting of derived stacks.
-Classical formulas and new higher categorical analogues then follow by applying suitable sheaf theories.
-To recover the classical formulas in their traditional formulations, one can appeal to standard functoriality patterns.
-They also hold in surprisingly great generality thanks to the powerful mechanism (Theorem \ref{sheaf theorem}) of sheaf theory developed by Gaitsgory and Rozenblyum, in part with Drinfeld~\cite{indcoh,finiteness,crystals,nickbook}.
+\begin{remark} The main contribution of this paper is hidden in the statement of this theorem: we establish nonlinear versions of character formulas in the setting of derived stacks, and deduce classical formulas and new higher categorical analogues formally by applying suitable sheaf theories.
+Thanks to the great generality of sheaf theory in derived algebraic geometry~\cite{GR}, the resulting applications hold with remarkably few assumptions.

 We are particularly interested in the higher categorical variants where one considers sheaves of categories, in particular Frobenius-Weyl character formulas for group actions on categories.
 Since the requisite foundations are not yet fully developed, we postpone details of this to future works.
 Applications include an identification of the character of the category of $\D$-modules on the flag variety with the Grothendieck-Springer sheaf, and of the trace of a Hecke functor on the category of $\D$-modules on the moduli of bundles on a curve with the cohomology of a Hitchin space. \end{remark}